ShaelinB/470/HW 13 - Touchy-Feely Lamp/README.md

 ## Summary

 Overall, in this chapter I learned how to make a Touchy-Feely Lamp that activates an LED when a wire is touching metal foil.
-It also makes your finger feel weird if your holding the metal foil while it's on.
+It also makes your finger feel weird if you're holding the metal foil while it's on.